1,000+ Opportunities

 Entrance / Exit Counseling Financial Aid Disbursement Special or Unusual Circumstances Student Eligibility Requirements Satisfactory Academic Progress Frequently Asked Questions Federal Direct Student Loans Community Service Scholarship Scholarships by College or Department Competency Based Education Accessing Financial Aid Information via Wingspan Tuition & Fees/Pay My Bill/Refunds

-Based on current listing details, eligibility includes: Must be admitted to the WinthropLIFE program, complete FAFSA, and be a South Carolina resident for state-specific scholarship funding.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Must be admitted to the WinthropLIFE program, complete FAFSA, and be a South Carolina resident for state-specific scholarship funding.
+Confirm the full requirements in the official notice before applying.